Last updated on October 25th, 2023 at 03:57 pm

 Saute onion (add chopped celery if you like it–2 ribs).
 Add apple, nuts, and garlic to taste.
 Toss in 3-8 cups of your favorite bread cubes for stuffing (depending on the number of people – 3/4 to one cup of bread per person).
 Add parsley.
 You can also add 2 tablespoons of chopped sage if you have to have that flavor with your holiday dressing.

 Line the baking dish with duck fat or butter.
 Put the dressing in a baking dish on the middle rack of the oven and bake at 350 degrees until golden brown and crisp around the edges, about 30 to 35 minutes.

 Scoop the dressing onto a platter and feather slices of the duck over one side.
 Or leave the stuffing in the baking dish and serve it separately from the duck slices with your holiday meal.

-Eat, drink, and enjoy the holidays while chasing your culinary dream.
+Eat, drink, and enjoy chasing your executive chef dream.

 When not cooking as a private chef, Maria Vieages resides in New Orleans, filming cooking segments with the Hallmark Channel, HGTV, and the Food Network, and occasionally working as a guest chef with Celebrity Cruises.
 You can find out more about Maria at her website RealMaria.rocks